 Are you looking for some great Weight Watchers recipes to enjoy yummy food while you lose weight?
-These 5 best Weight Watchers recipes shared at meetings are guaranteed to be delicious.
+These best Weight Watchers recipes shared at meetings are guaranteed to be delicious.
+Every recipe has been used by members for many years and has points included.

 I got such a kick out of writing this post.
-As someone who has been using Weight Watchers programs on and off for the last 20 years, I love a good tried-and-true Weight Watchers recipe.
+As someone who has been a Weight Watchers member for 20+ years and is maintaining a 100 pound weight loss with the program, I love a good tried-and-true Weight Watchers recipe.

 If you’ve ever attended Weight Watchers meetings, you know how WW meetings work.